Paige Matthews: Reception and cultural impact

-Galen Adair of Wordandfilm.com described Paige as a "kindhearted, goofy witch," while a writer for IGN called her "voluptuous."
 CNN's Joshua Levs characterised Paige as "the lovable, secret, younger half-sister."
 In his review of the fourth season, Jeffrey Robinson of DVD Talk felt that Paige fits right in with the sisters and noted that her addition changed the character dynamics of Piper and Phoebe "in a good way."
 In another review of the fourth season, Leigh H. Edwards of PopMatters added that the addition of Paige was "contrived and clunky", but welcomed the idea of McGowan joining the show as a witch "since she has major goth cred as Marilyn Manson's former flame."
 DVD Verdict's Cynthia Boris wrote that McGowan brought "a youthfulness" and "a fresh viewer perspective" to Charmed, further noting that "fans have come to enjoy her presence on the show."
-Sara Paige and Rachel Hyland of Geek Speak magazine described Paige as "snarky, compassionate and whimsical," and believed that "McGowan was well-suited for the role."
-Professional wrestler Paige named herself after McGowan's character.

 A writer for MovieWeb praised McGowan's performance for delivering a "great and relatable character", noting that "She gets all of Paige's own quirks and emotions and the feel of adjusting to things down really well."
 The writer also felt that McGowan was a "great casting choice" for Charmed.
 Rob Lineberger of DVD Verdict commented on McGowan's acting in the fifth season, noting that she "clips off the end of every sentence, often growling more than annunciating her lines."
 Lineberger also added that "McGowan's impressive snarl" was one of the reasons he enjoyed that season.
 In his review of the sixth season, Lineberger wrote that McGowan was "still smoking hot."
-BuzzFeed's Jarett Wieselman commented on Paige's outfits, noting that many of the episodes featured her, along with Phoebe, wearing "a series of progressively revealing and ridiculous costumes in the name of vanquishing."
-Tariq Kyle of Hypable.com wrote that the funniest moment of Charmed was in the season four episode "Hell Hath No Fury", when Paige's breast size increased "by a ridiculous amount."

 At the 2001 Wand Awards, McGowan was nominated for Best New Cast Member for her portrayal of Paige.
 In 2005, she won Favorite Sister at the Family Television Awards.
 In 2007, AOL TV ranked Paige at number 12 on their list of Top TV Witches.
 The following year, she was ranked at number 13 on the same list.
-In his review of the television series Witches of East End being too similar to Charmed, Christian Cintron of Hollywood.com noted that Mädchen Amick's "snarky, sarcastic" character Wendy Beauchamp "channels Rose McGowan's Paige Matthews."